berndporr/Flac2Raw/README.md

 # Flac to Raw

 This Android package converts a flac file to a raw file.
+The flac file can be in the filesystem or be an Android asset.
 The output format is 16 bit / little endian without any header.
 Just raw audio.
 Supported sampling rates are 8kHz, 44.1kHz and 48kHz.

 It uses the C high performance audio stack of Android so the only limiting factor is the writing